openshift/enhancements/enhancements/oc/oc-login-external-oidc-integration.md

 ### Goals

-- Add support in `oc login` which will enable users can still log in to their clusters (by copying log in command from console or manually), even if their cluster relies on external OIDC issuer.
+- Add support in `oc login` which will enable users to log in to their clusters if their cluster relies on external OIDC issuer, either by copying a log in command from webconsole, or manually.

 ### Non-Goals